 Even though there is less profit, the rate of return is much higher.

 Let’s use the exact same property as the first example.
 The investor purchases the property and spends $130,000.
-The investor get’s a conventional loan for 75% of the value, meaning the loan is for $97,500 and the amount of cash the investor spends is $32,500.
+Then, he or she get’s a conventional loan for 75% of the value, meaning the loan is for $97,500 and the amount of cash the investor spends is $32,500.

 The investor rents the house out to a tenant.
 For simplicity let’s just say PITI is 900, the expenses are $600, and the rent is $2,000.
 The total expenses are $1,500 and rent is $500 for a total cash flow of $500 per month or $6,000 per year.